 So I decided it is time to do something about this.
 I went on a mission to find a way to organise or structure my life better, to get a better and less stressful hold over everything I have to do every day.

 So I went on the search for my perfect task system.

 The first thing that confused me is the term “Task Manager”.
-I wasn’t really looking for a manager.
+I wasn’t looking for a manager.
 I thought of it more like an assistant.
 What I felt I needed is a system that works for me, not a system I need to work for.
 That became far more difficult than I thought.

 I wanted something that works along the line of GTD.
 My requirements were low.
 All I wanted was a depository of my ideas, thoughts, emails, snail mails, information and calendar entries.
 So whatever comes in, either from me or any other source, should be collected in that depository.

 I knew that not every information that comes in is important at the moment, but might become an important source at some stage.
-I also knew that anything that relates to a specific timeframe will become important nearer that time and will be very important at the time.
+I also knew that anything that relates to a specific timeframe will become important nearer at that time and will be very important at the time.